qwertyuu/SMSenger-Bridge/README.md

 The `@RECIPIENT NAME: ` part can be left out if you want to send a message to the same person many times in a row.

+You can send `+MUTE` from your phone to disable SMS remotely.
+Send `+UNMUTE` to bring SMS back.
+This allows you to let the app run endlessly.

 ### .env file

 | Environment variable | Description                                                                                                                                              |